metzgr/beta-performance-gov/README.md

 # Beta.Performance.Gov

 ## About this Project
-Beta.Performance.gov displays U.S. federal agencies two-year priority goals and their strategic objectives.
+Beta.Performance.gov is a proof of concept for innovating the Performance.gov website, which tracks U.S. federal agencies two-year priority goals and their strategic objectives.
 Users are able to explore the U.S. strategic portfolio and discover opportunities that impact what the Federal government achieved for the American people.

 ## Built With
 ![Hugo Logo](https://d33wubrfki0l68.cloudfront.net/c38c7334cc3f23585738e40334284fddcaf03d5e/2e17c/images/hugo-logo-wide.svg)